1994 - Honor Among Thugz + Exodus

 02. Ready For Whatever feat.
 Big Syke / Johnny J

-• 1993/04 - 11 (~) (new mix ?).
+• 1993/04 - 11 (~) (edit with the intro ?).
 Released in R U Still Down (1997).
-The song was in Thug Life Original album in early '93, and is then planned to be in Thug Life Vol. 1 (leftover for its lyrics ?).
-It seems the "Justice intro" was not in Thug Life Original (considering the duration of the track).
-The interlude can be heard in the beginning of this song, the song itself could have been reworked for that occasion.
-On the other hand, Johnny J didn't work with 2Pac after the first half of 93 (busy with his own album I Gotta Be Me), so the original is probably very close to that one.
+The song was in Thug Life Original album in early '93, and was then planned to be released in Thug Life Vol. 1 (leftover because of its aggressive lyrics ?).
+The "No justice, no peace" interlude can be heard in the beginning of this song, the song itself could have been reworked for that occasion.
+Johnny J didn't rework his material after May of 93 (busy with his own album I Gotta Be Me), so his tracks are probably very similar to the original (but the vocals could have been changed).

 • samples :